apple/swift-testing/Sources/Testing/Testing.docc/Articles/limiting-the-running-time-of-tests.md

-# Limiting the execution time of a test
+# Limiting the running time of tests

 <!--
 This source file is part of the Swift.org open source project